litestar-org/litestar/docs/usage/8-authentication.md

 app = Starlite(request_handlers=[...], middleware=[JWTAuthenticationMiddleware])
 ```

+That's it.
+The `JWTAuthenticationMiddleware` will now run for every request.

 ### Authentication Result

+The method `authenticate_request` specified by `AbstractAuthenticationMiddleware` expects the return value to be an
-`AuthenticationResult`, which is the return value of `authenticate_request` is a pydantic model that has two attributes:
+instance of `AuthenticationResult`.
+This is a pydantic model that has two attributes:

 1. `user`: a non-optional value representing a user.
 It's typed as `Any` so it receives any value, including `None`.
 2. `auth`: an optional value representing the authentication scheme.
 Defaults to `None`.